Islandora/islandora_newspaper_batch/README.md

 ## Introduction

-This module implements a batch framework, as well as a basic ZIP/directory ingester.
+This module extends the Islandora batch framework so as to provide a Drush and GUI option to add newspaper issues and pages to an existing newspaper object.

 The ingest is a two-step process: